ucsb-cs148/w25/attic/lab01.md

 You don't have to do this "perfectly" the first time.
 You may need to first get it all out as "brain dump" that contains too much detail, and then move to a higher level.
 But get to the higher level as soon as you can.

 Don't move on to the next step until you have the "spine" of your customer journey captured in some fashion.

 You'll know you have it, and you are ready for this step when:

 - It tells a coherent story.
-You can describe this to any reasonable person (e.g. a UCSB student that isn't in this class or a target user) and they will be able to follow what you are saying.
+You can describe this to any reasonable person (e.g. a UCSB student that isn't in this class, particularly one that might be a target user) and they will be able to follow what you are saying.
 - None of your "spine" should be "implementation" focused.
 It shouldn't depend, for example, even on whether it happens to be a webapp, or a mobile app, or even an app at all.
 It shoudn't depend on technology specifics.

-- The <b>value exchange</b> part is clearly identified: the goal/need/desire of the user, and how that gets acheived/met/fulfilled.
+- The <b>value exchange</b> part is clearly identified: the goal/need/desire of the user, and how that gets acheived/met/fulfilled

 <div class="grade" markdown="1">